 Goodwill, other intangible assets and equity method investments represent a significant portion of our assets.
 We assess these assets at least annually for impairment, however, we may need to perform impairment tests more frequently if events occur or circumstances indicate that the carrying amount of these assets may not be recoverable.
 These events or circumstances could include a significant change in the business climate, attrition of key personnel, a prolonged decline in our stock price and market capitalization, legal factors, operating performance indicators, competition, sale or disposition of a significant portion of one of our businesses and other factors.
 During 2017, we recorded an impairment charge of \$14.4 million related to our equity method investment in G5 and an impairment charge of \$7.1 million related to the goodwill in our Institutional Asset Management reporting unit.
 See Notes 4 and 9 to our consolidated financial statements for further information.
-The valuation of our reporting units, equity method investments or long-lived intangible assets, including such factors as market performance, changes in our client base and projected growth rates.
+The valuation of our reporting units, equity method investments or long-lived intangible assets requires judgment in estimating future cash flows, discount rates and other factors.
+In making these judgments, we evaluate the financial health of our reporting units, equity method investments or long-lived intangible assets, including such factors as market performance, changes in our client base and projected growth rates.
 Because these factors are ever changing, due to market and general business conditions, we cannot predict whether, and to what extent, our goodwill, equity method investments and long-lived intangible assets may be impaired in future periods.